EIDA/oculus-monitoring-backend/README.md

+# Oculus Monitoring

+For the EIDA Technical Committee and EIDA Management Board that need to improve there services quality, Oculus is a central monitoring and alerting system that tests all the services at EIDA nodes.
+Unlike the previous situation where the moniitoring was very scattered and uneven, OCULUS will provide a global view of the services status and indicators for keeping track of service quality evolution.

+## How to monitor a new thing

+So you woud like to monitor something related to EIDA federation ?

+Please create a new issue using the template "New Monitoring".

 #  Deploying Oculus Zabbix on Kubernetes using Helm
 ## Prerequisites
 - Kubernetes cluster (version 1.20 or later) configured and running